Skip to main content

 info

-When manually adding packages to Dockerfile.sdk always put the SoM architecture after each entry e.g. libgpiod-dev:armhf, as otherwise it will default to the host machine architecture, usually x64.
+When manually adding packages to Dockerfile.sdk, include the SoM architecture tag after each entry (e.g., libgpiod-dev:armhf).
+Otherwise, Docker will install packages compatible with the host machine architecture (usually x64).

 Dockerfile and Dockerfile.debug Integration

-The Dockerfile and Dockerfile.debug files has the following entries:
+The Dockerfile and Dockerfile.debug files have the following entries:

 • Dockerfile: